Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous

 \subsection{Implementation details}

 Our proposed approach and other baseline methods (except for RDM) are all trained for 100,000 steps in each urban scenario, and each experiment is conducted 5 times with different random seeds.
+For DT we log-replayed 500 successful MDP trajectories for each scenario and trained following its original implementation.
 The neural networks for all methods are trained on a single NVIDIA RTX 2080 Ti GPU using Tensorflow and Adam optimizer with a learning rate of $1e^{-4}$, and the training process for a method in a single scenario takes roughly 2 hours.
 The parameters related to the experiment are listed in Table \ref{table_2}.
 For each method, we take the policy network with the highest success rate during training for the subsequent testing phase.